ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 b) From your answers to the two previous questions, what is the numerical value of $b$ you calculated?

-c) Using the numerical values for $a$ and $b$, rewrite the equation involving them explicitly.
+c) Using the numerical values for $a$ and $b$, rewrite the Equation 1 involving them explicitly.

 **Hint: Make sure you use the correct number of significant figures.**